madeofpendletonwool/PinePods/completed_todos.md

 - [] Implement episode filtering on local download page
 - [] Implement episode filtering on queue page
 - [] Implement episode filtering on search page
+- [] Updating which chapter is currently playing to switch to a pause button

 - [] Full Screen Episode should have clickable podcast header to open pod page